Arkansas County, Arkansas: Media

 The county newspaper is the Stuttgart Daily Leader, a daily newspaper established in Stuttgart in 1885.
 Former newspapers include The Free Press and The Stuttgart Republican.

 Government

 The county government is a constitutional body granted specific powers by the Constitution of Arkansas and the Arkansas Code.
 The quorum court is the legislative branch of the county government and controls all spending and revenue collection.
 Representatives are called justices of the peace and are elected from county districts every even-numbered year.
 The number of districts in a county vary from nine to fifteen, and district boundaries are drawn by the county election commission.
-The Arkansas County Quorum Court has eight members.
+The Arkansas County Quorum Court has nine members.
 Presiding over quorum court meetings is the county judge, who serves as the chief operating officer of the county.
 The county judge is elected at-large and does not vote in quorum court business, although capable of vetoing quorum court decisions.